projectinnovatenewark/csx2/workshops/extra/learning_the_io_devices.md

 <!-- FIXME: insert image -->

-4. Lastly, connect a female-male jumper wirefrom the Pi's **GPIO4** pin tot he breadboard where the top-left leg is placed.
+4. Lastly, connect a female-male jumper wirefrom the Pi's **GPIO4** pin to he breadboard where the top-left leg is placed.

 <!-- FIXME: insert image -->